cocolocomoco21/InterviewPrep/Chapter1_DataStructures/VII_Graphs.md

 **Search (to find if element exists)**: {val}

 - **Depth-first search** - graph traversal that favors depth over breadth.
 Visit one child, it's immediate children, recursively.
-Aka drill down on one child, its child, its child, etc. until you get to a leaf.
+Aka drill down (deep) on one child, its child, its child, etc. until you get to a leaf.
 Then return and visit the parents next child, etc.
+    - Pre-order traversal
+    - Visit a node, mark as visited.
+For each child/adjacent node, visit (pre-order).
+Stack not required, but can add "to-visit" nodes to the stack.

+- **Breadth-first search** - graph traversal that favors breadth over depth.
+Visit one node, then all of its children.
+Once all children have been visited, visit the next "level" of children.
+    - Level-order traversal
+    - Visit a node, add its children to a queue.
+Pop node off queue, add its children to queue, and repeat.
 #
 ## Space Complexity